-Warning Period
+Financial Aid Warning Period

-Student may receive aid for one semester while on Financial Aid Warning and no appeal is necessary.
-The Financial Aid Warning period will consist of the next semester the student is enrolled in classes.
-Students who have been accepted after academic withdraw will be given one semester of Financial Aid Warning.
-One semester of Financial Aid Warning is allowed per student.
-If the student does not meet all the SAP requirements at the end of the warning period, the student will lose his/her eligibility until he/she appeals for financial aid probation.
+An undergraduate student may receive financial aid for one semester while on Financial Aid Warning and no appeal is necessary.
+The Financial Aid Warning period will be the semester that directly follows the evaluation period where a student is not meeting the satisfactory academic progress standards.
+Students who have been accepted to return after an Academic Dismissal will be given one semester of Financial Aid Warning on their return.
+It is possible for a student to receive more than one Financial Aid Warning Period during their academic career as long as they are not consecutive with another Financial Aid Warning Period or directly following a Financial Aid Probation Period.
+If the student does not meet all of the satisfactory academic progress standards at the end of the Financial Aid Warning Period, the student will lose their eligibility until they have appealed and been approved for Financial Aid Probation.